hchiam/learning-webgl/README.md

 "Positions" are given in terms of "clip space" coordinates: (-1 to 1; -1 to 1).

+`vec4`s are used for calculation convenience and performance, even though we're displaying 2D/3D graphics.
+This avoids having to do vector conversions every time.

 ## Try the demo

 ```bash